HaoboGu/hugo-alfred-workflow/README.md

 ### Markdown document migration

-If you want to migrate your markdown docs to hugo posts, use `hgtran`:
+If you want to migrate your existing markdown docs to hugo posts, use `hgtran`:

 ![image-20190821211256084](http://haobo-markdown.oss-cn-zhangjiakou.aliyuncs.com/markdown/2019-08-21-131256.png)